 The company is exposed to reputational risk related to Eika as a brand.
 Adverse developments in one of the Eika companies or the banks could give rise to detrimental rumours and consequences which EBK must deal with.
 In addition, the company is exposed to the effects of political changes.
 A significant proportion of market-based issues by Norwegian bond issuers are conducted in currencies other than the Norwegian krone.
 Possible political developments in Norway have an impact on the international reputation of Norwegian issuers.
 That also relates to the willingness of the Norwegian authorities to support Norwegian banks in crises.
-Decisions taken by the Norwegian issuers and on credit spreads.
+Decisions taken by the Norwegian government have historically had a direct effect on the financing opportunities for Norwegian issuers and on credit spreads.
 Nevertheless, the risk associated with these considerations is greatest internationally and for state-owned issuers, and such political/reputational risk is particularly high in periods when the company needs to refinance maturing bonds with an order of magnitude which cannot be accommodated by the Norwegian market.